 Kim is cool in a crisis.
 Level-headed and unflappable, she steadies her clients and keeps her eyes on the prize.
-During her nearly 20 years of litigation experience, Kim has seen it all, from builder’s liens, to drug prosecutions, custody disputes, flooded golf courses, gun registry references, negligent building inspections and, of course, employment matters.
+With over 20 years of litigation experience, Kim has seen it all, from builder’s liens, to drug prosecutions, custody disputes, flooded golf courses, gun registry references, negligent building inspections and, of course, employment matters.
 One notable highlight was representing a rural property owner facing WCB claims (among other spurious allegations) from a cult squatting on their land.
-Kim’s unique and varied practice has made her an exceptionally quick learner with an ability to spot issues that others miss.
+Kim’s unique and varied practice has made her an exceptionally quick learner with an ability to identify varied issues.

 Happiest when outdoors, Kim loves hiking, camping, snowshoeing, skiing, and beach time – just don’t ask her to ride a bike; no good ever came of that.